 Mobilize simplifies chill accumulation tracking

-The time around Halloween can be very scary – for stone fruit tree growers.
+This time of year around Halloween can be very scary – for all stone fruit tree growers.
 It is the beginning of a crucial period in the lives of their precious trees, one that only those folks who really understand the “plant mind” would understand.
 It’s called: winter.
 But growers with a Davis EnviroMonitor system and the Mobilize app have a powerful tool in keeping their trees strong and protected.

 Stone fruit trees, and other many other plants, face the threat of cold temperatures by settling in for a long winter’s nap.
 After summer’s fruit has been picked, the trees focus on developing new buds.
 Then they protect those buds by shutting down and settling into winter dormancy.
 During this period of “sleep,” the tree is much more immune to the effects of freezing.